 Collateral assignment & loan regime: If you own the life insurance policy in the split-dollar agreement but your employer pays the premiums and gets some of the policy benefits, you assign those benefits to your employer with a collateral assignment agreement.
 The IRS treats the premiums paid by your employer as an annual, interest-free loan to you (a loan regime).
 Their share of the policy benefits repayment for the loan.
 You pay tax on the interest that would have been charged if this were a traditional loan (known as the applicable federal rate or AFR).

-Loan regime agreements are more complex to set up, but have greater tax benefits because you are not taxed on the value of your policy benefits.
+Loan regime agreements are more complex to set up, but have greater tax benefits because you’re not taxed on the value of your policy benefits.

 In either type of agreement, how and when your split-dollar plan ends is laid out in the contract.
 Most of the time, if you leave the company for another job or retire, the company either terminates your policy or gives you the option to port it at your expense.

 Because tax regulations for the benefit became stricter in 2003, split-dollar contracts are not as common anymore.
-However, it still has some uses in small business and estate plans.
-There are some pros and cons of split-dollar life insurance:
+However, this type of policy still has some uses in small business and estate plans.

 Employer subsidizes the premiums for a generally costly permanent policy